The following are some frequently asked questions (FAQs) about the Highway 69 Four-Laning Detail Design.

 The need to maintain access between communities and area destinations was an important consideration in developing the recommended alignment.
 Access will be provided through a combination of interchanges, service roads and the existing road network.

-The Project Team will carry forward commitments to maintain the continuity of the snowmobile trail system identified in the Route Planning Report, and consult with local snowmobile clubs throughout Detail Design.
+The Project Team will carry forward commitments to maintain the continuity of the snowmobile trail system identified in the Route Planning Report, and consult with local snowmobile clubs throughout the design.
 Construction staging will consider trail use/ need for temporary measures (trail crossings, signing, fencing etc.).

 Ideally, construction of the new four-lane highway will occur away from the existing traffic flow.
 In situations where construction must occur on the existing highway, restrictions on the number and duration of operations are defined in the Contract.